 As the granddaughter of a silent movie actress, the true meaning of being ready for your close-up was ingrained in my psyche from birth.
 Both my grandmother and mother never left the house without being completely dolled up and fluffed.
-Whether it was to the grocery store or a lavish party, they constantly looked like they came from the pages of Vogue magazine.
+Whether it was to the grocery store or a lavish party, they consistently looked like they came from the pages of Vogue magazine.

-As a part-time fitness instructor at the YMCA, looking cute in the latest workout gear was one thing, but going in full hair and makeup was ridiculous.
+As a part-time fitness instructor at the YMCA, looking cute in the latest workout gear was one thing, but my going in full hair and makeup was ridiculous.
 In their opinion, why get so made up when you’re just going to sweat?

 Before long, the students entered in feet of hot pink, bright purple, lime yellow, and for the truly brave, multi-colored.
-Utterly delighted that they decided to play along (bribery does work) I found myself smiling at how much better they appeared as they gathered in clusters.
+Utterly delighted that they decided to play along (bribery does work), I found myself smiling at how much better they appeared as they gathered in clusters.
 What a difference a new pair of shoes can make!

-But as I continued to study them further, I realized their new found beauty wasn’t coming from what was on their feet.
+But as I continued to study them further, I realized their newfound beauty wasn’t coming from what was on their feet.
 It came from the way they interacted.

 Off in one corner, a group of women laughed together.
 In another, congratulations were expressed at the birth of a new grandchild.
 To the side, hidden by the giant exercise balls, a tear was gently wiped off the face of a woman sharing a recent sorrow.
 It wasn’t long ago that they showed up for class only to burn calories, not socialize.
-Now, the brightly colored threads of their friendships were woven together creating a lovely tapestry.
+Now, the brightly colored threads of their friendships were woven together, creating a lovely tapestry.